 - CK-MB RI = CK-MB (ng/mL) /CK (ng/mL) X 100

-Hence in patients with clear evidence of lack of trauma, chronic skeletal muscle abnormalities and with a high index of suspicion for AMI, use of CK-MB RI can increase the specificity of CK-MB testing
+Hence in patients with clear evidence of lack of trauma, chronic skeletal muscle abnormalities, and a high index of suspicion for AMI, the use of CK-MB RI can increase the specificity of CK-MB testing

 Miscellaneous causes include hypothyroidism, renal failure, alcohol intoxication, pregnancy, and certain types of malignancies.

 As explained earlier, following the WHO Criteria for diagnosis of AMI, multiple cardiac biomarkers were being used to diagnose acute myocardial infarction, among them, CK-MB was being used as the most sensitive and specific marker for diagnosis of AMI, detection of reperfusion, and estimating the size of myocardial infarction in the 1990s.
 During this time, troponin was evaluated as potentially a more specific biomarker for myocardial infarction when compared to CK-MB.

 Troponin is a protein complex of 3 units, troponin T, troponin I, and troponin C, present in the actin filament of the skeletal and myocardial muscle cells.
 There are multiple isoforms of troponin T and troponin I, one of which is specific to cardiac muscle, and it is not expressed in adult skeletal muscle allowing the development of assays to measure its level in plasma.